MysteryPancake/Houdini-Fun/README.md

 }
 ```

-This version captures and deforms in one step.
-This is slow since raying is only needed once.
-For better performance, download the HDA below!
+The code above captures and deforms in one step.
+It's slower since ray is only needed once.

+For better performance, try the HDA below!
+For copyright reasons, note this is fully based on Sibbarick's method.

 | [Download the HDA!](./hdas/MysteryPancake.volumetric_deform.1.0.hdalc?raw=true) | [Download the HIP file!](./hdas/mvc_deform.hiplc?raw=true) |
 | --- | --- |